 Money a Finite or Infinite Resource

-But the world class is different.
-The world class is spirit centered, and they are among the most caring, compassionate people.
-These are the folks who provide the majority of the funding for the great charities and non-profit causes.
+But the world-class is different.
+The world-class is spirit-centered, and they are among the most caring, compassionate people.
+These are the folks who provide the majority of the funding for great charities and non-profit causes.
 The reason they aren’t afraid to give is they know money is in infinite supply.
 If they need more, they simply use their mind to create more.

 The truth is you have to have great ideas that solve problems to make money.
 If you do, you will attract money like a magnet.- Steve Siebold